RetroAchievements/docs/docs/guidelines/content/set-plagiarism.md

 You are allowed to copy anything you created from one set to another set.
 However, it is preferable to let another developer work on a port for a set you have already created.

-### In Game Achievements
+### In-Game Achievements

-Some games incorporate a set of in game achievements that were released with the game.
+Some games incorporate a set of in-game achievements that were released with the game.
 Any of these achievements can be used as long as they are not Unwelcome Concepts.

 ### Code Notes